Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 Colorado Stats and Trends

-- Colorado has two wins against the spread in six games this season.
+- So far this year Colorado has two wins against the spread.

-- The Buffaloes have been underdogs by 8.5 points or more three times this year and covered the spread once.

-- Colorado's games this season have hit the over on one of five set point totals (20%).
+- This season, the Buffaloes have just one against the spread win in three games as an underdog of 8.5 points or more.

-- This year the Buffaloes score 9.8 fewer points per game (17.2) than the Golden Bears surrender (27).
+- This year the Buffaloes average 9.8 fewer points per game (17.2) than the Golden Bears surrender (27).

 - When Colorado records more than 27 points, it is 1-0 against the spread and 2-0 overall.